My new book is due to be released on February 22, 2021~

-The photograph from the cover of my book was taken at a decaying farm where the house is nothing more than a foundation of what she once was.
+The photograph from the cover of my first book was taken at a decaying farm where the house is nothing more than a foundation of what she once was.
 Two splintered barns, a corn crib, some farm equipment, and this beautiful car remain on the property.
 This was taken just before sunset, so the light was perfect.

 The above photo was taken at the JFK campus in Wahoo, NE.

 I remember when … the three words surface as a splintered, sun-bleached farmhouse looms on the horizon.
 I remember when the light poured from the vacant windows, and a tractor rumbled through the fields.
 I remember when the house was full of life.
 These are the words uttered by the souls who once lived and worked in abandoned communities and homesteads, places that once pulsed with laughter.
 Though the people have moved on, the remnants of their lives remain, left for us to wonder what once was.